 My teaching has included courses across the curriculum in astronomy and astrophysics, as well as numerous physics courses.
 At Pomona College, I taught introductory courses in astronomy such as Archaeoastronomy and World Cosmology, Cosmic Origins, and Introduction to Astronomy.
 Advanced courses included our Astrophysics seminars, and some physics courses such as Junior Lab, Senior Seminar and Electricity and Magnetism.
-I always like taking students out under the stars, and I look forward to teaching some astronomy here at Soka University!
+I always like taking students out under the stars, and I am now enjoying teaching here at Soka University!

 At Yale-NUS College I was coordinator for the Common Curriculum Course known as Foundations of Science.
 The Foundations of Science (FOS) course was offered at Yale-NUS College from 2014 through 2016 as a year-long introduction to science.
 Our course was designed around 6-week “disciplinary case studies” that mixed authentic learning and student-designed research questions with a “Grand Challenge” exercise.
 Also at Yale-NUS I had the change to teach an observational astronomy course where students operated a remote telescope in Chile and we visited the Thai National Observatory (NARIT) as a field trip.